JILLIAN – Centre Director

 You can also read more about Jillian in this interview

-SABINA – Centre Director
+OLIVIA – Centre Director

-ELI – Kindergarten Teacher
+ELI – Centre Director and Kindergarten Teacher

 Eli has a Masters degree in Early Childhood Education and is registered with the Victorian Institute of Teaching.
 He is very passionate in his job, caring for each single child and teaching them a wide range of life skills and academic skills.
 He is fluent in both Mandarin and English.

-Eli has been working at Beacon Street for more than two years and has undergone numerous professional development training.
+Eli has worked at Beacon Street for more than eight years and has undergone numerous professional development training.
 He designs and delivers age-appropriate activities based on children’s interests, which significantly boosts children’s physical and emotional development, as well as their academic learning.
 The teaching happening in the room has been highly valued by many parents.
 Singing and dancing is one of the remarkable highlights happening every single day in the room.
 Eli believes singing can build up children’s confidence and speech development, and that dancing benefits children’s social skills and a sense of belonging to the group.

 Eli is also a great team leader, leading the Bilby room (4yo kinder) educators with respect and trying his best to help develop his co-workers professional skills.
 His caring personality lends him to be not just a leader to his colleagues, but also a friend.